 - Squirt juice as it bites and gnaws on the berry, staining furniture

-As a plus, when you chop up the strawberry into pieces, you have more control over the portions.
+When you slice the strawberry into pieces, you have more control over the portions.
 You can:

 - Hand-feed the parrot to strengthen your bonding process

-- Make your parrot hunt out the pieces, one by one
+- Make your parrot hunt out the pieces

 Parrots are messy eaters, especially when eating juicy fruit like strawberries.
-With a high water content, this fruit might smear all over your bird’s feathers, feet, beak, and surrounding area.
+With a high water content, this fruit might smear all over the feathers, feet, beak, and surrounding area.

-Use a damp cloth to wipe down the bird and the area.
-The mess won’t be too bad if you fed the bird slices.
-You should also remove any leftover strawberries after 2 hours.
-Otherwise, bacteria may start to develop on the fruit.
+Use a damp cloth to wipe down the parrot and area.
+The mess won’t be too bad if you feed it slices.
+You should remove any leftover strawberries after 2 hours, or germs and bacteria may develop on the fruit.